Fluent-networks/floranet/README.md

 * `[server]`: defines the server network configuration, database connection, frequency band, OTA addressing, gateways and other parameters.
 * `[application.test]`: defines an application identified by `test`, including the application identifier (AppEUI), secret key (AppKey), and upstream application interface configuration.

-Detailed information on configuration parameters is included in the project wiki.

 ### Usage

-Start FloraNet using the following command-line paramters.
+Start FloraNet using the following command-line parameters.

 ```